Problem Statement

 This culture bears highly progressive, steadfast, compassionate, and revolutionary qualities (see image above); due to which, it created a significant impact on its stakeholders and the history of Turkey.
 This is why it was essential for this system to reflect the values of this institution form the start.

-- The design, development, and maintenance processes
+Processes: The design, development, and maintenance workflows underpinning these systems.

 - Significant amount of resources get wasted to maintain a degree of consistency